ingeniouspartners/ingeniouspartners.github.io/index.md

 ### Add Company

 Add the Company.
 This would include fields for Company Name, Logo URL, Address, City, State, ZIP, Country, and associated Users.
-If the Company ID is not provided, a new instance is created with a template model, otherwise the model is filled from the Company collection using <code>findOne()</code>.
+A new instance is created with a template model.

 <img src="img/website/add-company.png" alt="add company">